Updated October 2017

 We love when the pockets are slightly elevated like the ones shown here on the Arc'teryx Beta SL.
 Not only do they still provide a nice place to put your hands, but we can we access them while wearing a backpacking hip-belt or harness without a zipper digging into our hips.

-When out on adventures that require wearing a pack, when a majority of the pocket is under a weighted hip-belt, whether out for the day or an extended trip, the zipper can dig into your hips, making your rainy-day adventure even more miserable.
+When out on adventures that require wearing a pack, when a majority of the jacket's pocket is under a weighted hip-belt, whether out for the day or an extended trip, the pocket's zipper can dig into your hips, making your rainy-day outing even more miserable.
 We love pockets that are higher, out of the way of a pack's hip-belt or a harness, so we can still access items and, more importantly, so the zipper doesn't cause us pain under heavy loads.
 Though for less technical applications low pockets are slightly more helpful and more comfortable for keeping your hands warm.

-A rain jacket needs to stand up to the demands of your activies, otherwise it it becomes ripped or shreaded no amount of features or special designs can keep you dry.
+A rain jacket needs to stand up to the demands of your activities - if it becomes ripped or shredded, no amount of features or special designs will keep you dry.
 Chris Simrell crossing the upper Elwah River in the Olympic Mountains, WA.
-This Patagonia Torrentshell jacket withstood quite a bit of bushwhacking use and abuse particularly considering its weight and price.
+This Patagonia Torrentshell jacket withstood quite a bit of bushwhacking use and abuse, particularly considering its weight and price.

 A rain jacket needs to stand up to the demands you place on it.
 The chart below shows each jacket's durability score in our review.

 feature ripstop material.
 The ripstop weave doubles up on the thread at intervals, providing a grid of strong fibers to stop tears from growing once a rip has occurred.

 Other models use a polyester exterior, which is known to be stretchier and more durable than nylon.
-If you plan to use your jacket off trail or bushwhacking, choose a model with ripstop face fabric or choose polyester.
+If you plan to use your jacket off trail or while bushwhacking, choose a model with ripstop face fabric, and do consider a polyester model.
 Lastly, jackets with fewer seams in the shoulders hold up better if you plan to carry a pack on a regular basis.

 Dan Whitmore testing a North Face Venture jacket during an extremely wet trip to Washington's North Cascades National Park.
-The North Face Venture and its 50D external face fabric was on the tougher end of jackets we tested.
+The Venture, with its 50D external face fabric, was on the tougher end of jackets we tested.

 The Marmot Minimalist